vita-student-projects/multimodal-pedestrian-trajectory-prediction-gr34/README.md

    --output-path drive/MyDrive/multipathpp/prerendered_nuscenes \
    --config configs/nuscenes_prerender.yaml
 ```
-Rendering is a memory consuming process, therefore it uses multiprocessing to speed up the rendering.
-So, you may want to use ```n-shards > 1``` and running the script a few times using consecutive ```shard-id``` values

 **Dataset Splitting**

-The prerendered data is split into training and validation based on scene identifiers extracted from the filenames, as such this method assumes a certain ordering and formatting for scene identifiers of the filenames.
+The prerendered data for nuScenes is split into training and validation based on scene identifiers extracted from the filenames, as such this method assumes a certain ordering and formatting for scene identifiers of the filenames.
 Run the following commands to do so and to move the datasets to corresponding folders **train** and **val**:

 ```
 import os